Taikocuya/ALX/README.md

 =======================================

-*ALX* is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from Skies of Arcadia Legends as well as Eternal Arcadia Legends.
+*ALX* is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia, as well as Eternal Arcadia Legends.
 It is written in Ruby and is able to export and import the data to and from CSV files.

 Features
 --------